johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/XC.1 Intro to Cross Country Flying.md

 > Can be completed at the same time as [[XC.2 Advanced Airport Operations]].

 ### Lesson Elements
-- Cross country
+#### Cross Country Overview
-	- Essentially means flying from point A to point B^[Official definition in [[FAR 61.1]]]
+- Essentially means flying from point A to point B^[Official definition in [[FAR 61.1 Applicability and Definitions]]]
 - Adds a new dimension to flying, and requires pilot to be familiar with more subjects and procedures
 - Logging time: For [[PPL]]/[[CPL]]/[[IRA]] experience requirements, different than more general definiton
-		- Importantly, must include *"a point of landing that was at least a straight-line distance of more than 50 nautical miles from the original point of departure"*^[[[FAR 61.1]] and [[Keller 2009]]]^[Note though, how you break up a flight log is up to you, and this can allow certain flights to count partially as xc time -- see [[Van Zanen 2009]]]
+	- Importantly, must include *"a point of landing that was at least a straight-line distance of more than 50 nautical miles from the original point of departure"*^[[[FAR 61.1 Applicability and Definitions]] and [[Keller 2009]]]^[Note though, how you break up a flight log is up to you, and this can allow certain flights to count partially as xc time -- see [[Van Zanen 2009]]]
 	- Good habit to note the furthest straight-line distance from original point of departure for each xc flight

+#### Lesson Structure and Flow
-- Lessons XC.2-7^[May be helpful to review flow from [[~ PPL Blocks of Learning.png]] and [[XC Syllabus Topics On Flight Plan.pdf]]] cover key requirements to plan and execute a successful cross-country flight.
+- Lessons XC.2-XC.7^[May be helpful to review flow from [[~ PPL Blocks of Learning.png]] and [[XC Syllabus Topics On Flight Plan.pdf]]] cover key requirements to plan and execute a successful cross-country flight.
 These subjects include:
 	- More detail on airport procedures, including non-towered airports
 	- Planning and plotting a course, keeping in mind obstacles and airspace restrictions, and making use of radio navigation aids
 	- Computing and adjusting weight & balance with more passengers, luggage, and fuel